 What Kind Of Insoles Can I Wear With Barefoot Shoes?

 To clarify, insoles does not equal orthotics or support.
 An insole is simply an additional layer of material you can add to the inside of your shoe.
 Because barefoot shoes have uniquely flexible outsoles, you want to find insoles that are also flexible so they move with the shoe.
-So in this article we are covering the best insole options that work with minimalist shoes to provide additional comfort, functionality, and even mild support.
+In this article we are covering the best insole options that work with minimalist shoes to provide additional comfort, functionality, and in some cases mild support.

 Now let’s get to the insoles I love to use in barefoot shoes!